PTE-Score-Analysis/serverless-api/pte-api/README.md

 - Replace `http://127.0.0.1:3000/hello-world` with your function's endpoint if it's different.
 - The response "Hello World!" assumes that your Lambda function is programmed to return this string.

-## Install yarn and SAM before you start building your process.

-If you have never installed yarn or SAM before this project, you should install them first.
-There are few ways to do it, here we pick up an easy way, it will save your time.That is "Use npm to install yarn and SAM".
-You should do as follows:

- 1. **Install npm**
-    - Run the following command:
-      ```
-      npm install -g npm
-      ```

- 2. **Install yarn**
-    - Use npm to install yarn via the following command:
-      ```
-      npm i yarn --save
-      ```

- 3. **Install SAM**
-    - Use npm to install SAM via the following command:
-      ```
-      npm i sam --save
-      ```

 ## To build your postgres on local
 - Run docker container first: